lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

   - `vertexOffset`: The offset to the vertex buffer for the draw call.
 Beware, that this is not an offset in bytes but an offset in vertices structures.
   - `firstInstance`: The instance identifier of the first instance to draw.

 As explained above, we need to record the draw indirect indexed commands in a buffer.
 We will also use staging buffers to copy the data to a CPU accessible buffer and later on to transfer its contents to a GPU only accessible buffer.
 In addition to that, we need to create a dedicated buffer to hold instance specific data.
-In this specific example, we will store he model matrix and the associated material identifier (although t his last element is shared between all the instances, it makes things easier to store that information in this buffer).
+In this specific example, we will store he model matrix and the associated material identifier (although this last element is shared between all the instances, it makes things easier to store that information in this buffer).
 The process described above is implemented in the `loadStaticEntities` method, which is defined as follows:
 ```java
 public class GlobalBuffers {
     public static final int IND_COMMAND_STRIDE = VkDrawIndexedIndirectCommand.SIZEOF;